philzook58/ad-lens/README.md

 # ad-lens
-These blog posts tries to explain a bit about what is going on here
+These blog posts try to explain a bit about what is going on here

 http://www.philipzucker.com/reverse-mode-auto-differentiation-kind-like-lens/